DominikStolzenburg/aerosolpy/README.md

 aeropy also includes classes for calculations of more complex aerosol mechanics and kinetics.

+### Submodules

-<! aeropy also contains the submodule instruments which provides classes corresponding to typical aerosol instruments >
+1. aeropy includes the submodule `aeropy.instruments` which provides functionality related to typical aerosol measurement devices. currently supports differential mobility analyzers (DMAs) or condensation particle counters (CPCs).
-<! aeropy also contains the submodule growth which can be used to calculate nanoparticle growth rates from vapor concentrations. >

 ## Installation

 AerosolPython is intended to be a python package indexed in PyPi and installation will be made possible via pip.
 As soon as this is available it can be installed via:
-'pip install aerosolpython'
+`pip install aerosolpython`

 Currently this is not impelmented yet and the package needs to be installed from source.
 A setup.py file is included in the package.
+Please find the source code available in the public [GitLab repository of Aerosolpython](https://gitlab.tuwien.ac.at/dominik.stolzenburg/aerosolpython) hosted by TU Wien.

+There are two options for installation.

-Download .tar.gz file from [gitlab repository of aerosolpython](https://gitlab.tuwien.ac.at/dominik.stolzenburg/aerosolpython).
+1. Download .tar.gz file from GitLab.
    Go to the path of your current python environment.
 In conda use:
-'conda info --envs'
+   `conda info --envs`
    to see where your environment is installed.
 In that path find the absolute path to python.exe, for example:
-'"C:\Program Files\Anaconda3\python.exe"'
+   `"C:\Program Files\Anaconda3\python.exe"`
    Now, run the following command:
-'<absolute path to python.exe> -m pip install <path to tar.gz>' Note that <path to tar.gz> can be relative, absolute and even an online link.
+   `<absolute path to python.exe> -m pip install <path to tar.gz>` Note that <path to tar.gz> can be relative, absolute and even an online link.

-##Prerequisits
+2. Clone the repository from GitLab using e.g., ssh.
+   Go to the path of the clondes repository and run:
+   `python setup.py install`
+   command or its usual variants (`python setup.py install --user`, `python setup.py install --prefix=/PATH/TO/INSTALL/DIRECTORY`, etc.)

+## Prerequisits

 Python 3 needs to be used.

 Current prerequisits:

-'numpy>=1.21'
-'scipy>=1.7.3'
-'pandas>=1.4.2'
+`numpy>=1.21`
+`scipy>=1.7.3`
+`pandas>=1.4.2`

 ## Usage